echobom/UERANSIM-wiki/Installation.md

 ### Building

-And here's the easiest part:
+And here's command for building:

 ```
 cd ~/UERANSIM